Workata/pyplate/README.md

 ## About the project
 Template for a standard (non-framework related) python project.
-The point of this repo is to have a basic project layout with working CI/CD and a devcontainer setup.
-It should be later on adjusted according to the needs of specific project.
+The point of this repo is to have a basic project layout with working CI/CD, devcontainer and integrated common python tools. **It should be** later on **adjusted according to the needs** of specific project.

 ### Integrated tools